-The objective of this course is to provide an overview and understanding of the conceptual base of Information Technology, introducing the newly specialized IT students with the provide to the system or systems we are building from it, and (3) to know how to achieve software qualities using TACTICS.
+This course covers fundamental aspects of large scale software architecture, defined frameworks, design patterns, and ways of developing and establishing systems based on components.
+The purpose of this course is: (1) to know the classical styles of software pattern and the need for a language to describe the architecture, (2) to understand how to express the qualities we want our architecture to provide to the system or systems we are building from it, and (3) to know how to achieve software qualities using TAC-TICS.
 Topics include envisioning architecture (architecture business cycle), architectural patterns, reference models, reference architectures, understanding quality attributes, achieving qualities using tactics, and how to document software architecture.